-- Double-click the Home button to display recently used apps.
+- Double-click the Home button to see recently used apps.

-- Swipe left or right to find the app you want use.
+- Swipe left or right to find the app that you want to use.

-Some apps will run for a short period of time before they're set to a suspended state.
-This means they're not actively in use, open, or taking up system resources.
-When you return to these apps, they'll open instantly.
+After you switch to a different app, some apps run for a short period of time before they're set to a suspended state.
+Apps that are in a suspended state aren’t actively in use, open, or taking up system resources.
+With Background App Refresh, suspended apps can check for updates and new content.

-Find out how to adjust settings on your device to maximize battery life.
+- Find out how to change settings on your device to maximize battery life.